“The dogmas of the quiet past are inadequate to the stormy present.”

 And almost all of them meditate so that they remain focused to solve our problems to make our lives easier, and eventually we make them amazingly successful financially.

-If we don’t want to be outsourced and offshored then let’s learn a little bit from them.
+If we don’t want to be outsourced and offshored then let’s learn a little bit from them and be a value creator.